GCdePaula/monga_compiler/README.md

 # Issues

+### Char as index is not being promoted

+Expressions of type 'char' are not promoted in indexing.

+### Functions without return

+Functions that have a return type can currently return nothing.
+Type checking correctly disallows wrong returns.

 ### Integer numeral minimum value

 Monga's integer numerals are being stored as OCaml's integer after lexing.
 OCaml's `max_int` and `min_int` are `4611686018427387903` and `-4611686018427387904`, respectively.
 As the lexer cannot decide whether the token `-` is a unary or binary expression, it sees negative numerals as two separate tokens.
 The issue is that `min_int`, without the sign, doesn't fit in OCaml's integer.
 In other words, `-4611686018427387904` is lexed first as the token `-` and then as a numeral, which fails because it exceeds `max_int`.
 Therefore the smallest integer in Monga cannot be represented by an integer numeral.